Shi12056/MCR/README.md

 ## PART 2.
 Real Data Analysis

 ### (1).
 Real data
-The Chinese judgement data needed for reproducing the results is available in the folder named 'Real Data' as data_room.csv.
+The Chinese judgement data needed for reproducing the results is named as data_room.csv.

 - Brief description: This dataset was randomly sampled from the 2018 Chinese burglary judgements.
 Each row represents a sample of cases.
 - Response variable: penalty_prison_length, continuous.